attilamacskasy/siteground-migration/README.md

 - Long-running steps tee output into `/root/*.log` for later audits.
 - Scripts are idempotent where possible: rerunning prepare/verify steps should succeed without manual cleanup.
 - Keep credentials in a password manager; do not commit real passwords back into this repository.

+## FTP vs SSH copies

+- `02_fetch_site.sh` (FTP) mirrors the tree file-by-file and can take noticeably longer; in one run it left transient Let’s Encrypt challenges (`.well-known/acme-challenge/*`) in place until cleaned manually.
+- `03_ssh_backup_and_pull.sh` (SSH) finishes faster thanks to tar+gzip, but will leave `.maintenance` behind if the script aborts before it disables maintenance mode.
+- `04_compare_local_trees.sh` helps confirm both copies match; after deleting the stray `acme-challenge` files on the FTP tree and the `.maintenance` file on the SSH tree, the script reported identical file counts and byte totals.
+- Expect the verification step to fail with a warning when artifacts differ; rerun after cleanup to ensure the transfer paths are truly aligned before cut-over.

 ## Next steps